Skip to Content

 Periodically reassess your rates.

-Spend time reviewing your expenses and comparing them to the rates you’re charging at least once a year.
+Review your expenses and compare them to the rates you’re charging at least once a year.
 While reassessing, determine if a rate increase is in order.

-It’s a good idea to let your clients know that you reassess your rates annually before accepting a project.
+Letting your clients know you reassess your rates annually before accepting a project.
 This helps prepare your clients for the possibility that you may increase your rates sometime in the future.

 Use your newfound knowledge in negotiation.

-Most clients are unaware of the expenses a freelancer incurs from the service they provide – this may include the software you use, transportation costs, printing documents, or a cell phone plan.
+Most clients are unaware of the expenses a freelancer incurs from their service, including the software you use, transportation costs, printing documents, or a cell phone plan.

 Use the knowledge of your expenses as leverage when negotiating your rate with a client.
 Let your potential clients know that your asking price is warranted due to the expenses you’ll incur.
 Explain that making money as a freelancer can be costly and that your rates are set to help cover those expenses.